Paracentrotus lividus: Ecology

 Paracentrotus lividus is a generalist browser, eating a range of red, green and brown algae in addition to seagrass.
 The benthic community is much affected by the number of urchins and their food preferences.
 Where they are numerous they tend to be surrounded by "barren ground" colonised by encrusting Corallinaceae species and characterised by a low biomass of primary producers with a small number of associated species.
 Where numbers are low, there tend to be forests of Laminaria and Cystoseira and a much richer, three-dimensional community.
 The barren grounds can persist for years though whether this is due to overgrazing by urchins or prevention of recruitment of multicellular photosynthetic organisms by encrusting algae is unclear.

 Some juveniles of small fish species shelter among the spines.
 These include the clingfishes Apletodon incognitus and Lepadogaster candolii and the gobies, Gobius bucchichi, Zebrus zebrus and Millerigobius macrocephalus.

 The main predators on P. lividus in the Mediterranean Sea are the spider crab (Maja crispata), the fish Diplodus sargus, Diplodus vulgaris, Labrus merula and Coris julis and the gastropod, Hexaplex trunculus.
 The spiny starfish (Marthasterias glacialis) is a main predator elsewhere.
 Predation is dependent on size; juvenile urchins are more vulnerable as their spines are less formidable.
 In most locations the urchins are nocturnal feeders, but where predators are more active at night the urchins may feed during day instead.

 Use as food

-The gonads are considered a delicacy in Lebanon, France, Italy, Spain, Malta, and parts of Croatia, most notably on the island of Korčula, and are also eaten to a lesser extent in Greece.
+The gonads are considered a delicacy in Lebanon, France, Italy, Spain, Malta, and parts of Croatia, most notably on the island of Korčula, and are also eaten to a lesser extent in Greece and Tunisia.
 The urchins have been harvested for export over a wider area including Croatia, Portugal and Ireland.

+Additionally, sea urchin meat has been popularised in modern cuisine as "Uni", with paracentrotus lividus being known as "Murasaki Uni".
+It is primarily harvested in Hokkaido, Japan alongside its counterpart "Bafun Uni".